Introduction: Rat Castle Cubes

 Step 2: Choosing Files

 The files should appear as they do in the photo above.
 The files are in both .DXF and .ai formats.
 Choose the file that corresponds to your preferred material, thickness, and file type.
 For instance, I would choose 4.8 mm Wood Panels.ai.
 If you're sure you don't want doors, you only need one file.
 If you do want doors, pick the Acrylic_Door_(can be 3-5mm) .DXF or .ai file.
 The door file is separate because it will always be cut from acrylic whereas the others can be cut from acrylic or wood.
 Open these two files in your preferred vector editing program.
-I used illustrator, but free alternatives such as Gimp will also work: https://www.gimp.org/
+I used illustrator, but free alternatives such as Gimp will also work: https://www.gimp.org/.
+If you use the .DXF files make sure that you import them with mm as the units.

 Step 3: Manipulating Files